 What is microfiltration?

-Microfiltration is a filtration process using a microporous medium that retains suspended solids in a fluid.
+Microfiltration is a filtration process using a microporous media that retains the suspended solids of a fluid.
 The pore size of the membrane ranges from 0.1 to 1 micron or microns.

-Microfiltration is different from reverse osmosis and nanofiltration because it does not require pressure.
-It is often used as a pretreatment for reverse osmosis or as a separate filtration process.
+Microfiltration is different from reverse osmosis and nanofiltration in that it does not require pressure.
+It is often used as a pretreatment for reverse osmosis or as a stand-alone filtration process.

 How does it work?

-Micro-filtration is a filtration process with a micro-sized filter (μm).
-The filters can be at atmospheric pressure or with a vessel at a certain pressure (maximum 25 psi) (2), but they usually work at low pressures.
+Microfiltration is a filtration process using a micrometer-sized (μm) filter.
+Filters can be at atmospheric pressure or with a vessel at a certain pressure (maximum 25 psi) (2), but they usually work at low pressures.